gorixInc/gorixInc.github.io/_posts/2024-06-16-rally_challenge.md

 - Color Variations (Color Jitter): Adjusts image brightness, contrast, and saturation to train the model to recognize important navigational elements under various lighting conditions, essential for tasks like traffic light detection and interpreting road signs.
 ![img_augments_preview](https://github.com/gorixInc/rally-challenge-24/assets/81022307/8a65bf91-77ad-42a4-92dd-3e7ce4210cb7)

-A PilotNet model was trained on the augmented images for 7 epochs.
-The model was then evaluated by running the VISTA evaluation on the official rally competition's test dataset.
+We trained a PilotNet model on the augmented images for 7 epochs.

 ### Perceiver results
 For our experiments with the Perceiver we did not use data augmentation and trained on only 4 paths from the dataset as to iterate on the model faster.
 The models were trained with sequences of images of length 128.
 For all our tests with different parameters, we observed models very quickly converging to local minima with very poor performance.
 For fixed batch size and sequence length, all models converged to approximately the same high loss value, high prediction RMSE, and in most cases approached a 0 whiteness score, meaning the models likely predicted a constant steering angle.